tobias-weiss-ai-xr/opendesk-edu/docs/updates.md

 Two options are provided to configure the list views (e.g. showing users) of the IAM admin portal:

-- Define if the list views should auto load when opening the page (`autoload`)
+- Define if the list views should trigger their search automatically when opening the page (`autosearch`)
 - Set the maximum number of entries to load for a result set (`sizelimit`)

 When the limit is hit, the result set has to be narrowed down using the search function.